dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 happens: thus this understanding impacts the direction you will take to seek relevant information.

-The brain/mind engages in this process of tallying experience and reflecting on its understanding of sociophysical ensembles to understand how one's actions correspond to cause/effect.
+The brain & mind engage in this process of tallying experience and reflecting on its understanding of sociophysical ensembles to understand how one's actions correspond to cause & effect.
 If your mind is polluted with misinformation and disinformation, this results in invalid conceptions being retained in memory.
 Yet, the brain neurologically seeks *consistency* in information.
 In doing so, it's generating the ensemble for intuition, so that it can understand when either variables or features of sampled distributions of experience